saberamini/HadoopMultiNodeSetup/README.md

 # # Update your configuration files

 You need to update your core-site.xml <b>for master and slave(s)</b> and "localhost" to "master".
 We will also remove the temporary directory.
+Bring up the file in a text editor.

+> sudo gedit $HADOOP_CONF_DIR/core-site.xml

-Your core-site.xml file will therefore only have the following:
+Change core-site.xml file so that it only has the following:

 ```
   <property>